 |The mounting cost of bandages is most often not covered by an EB family's health insurance.||86.4¢ of every dollar donated goes directly to EB patients, families, and research.|

 Congratulations and thank you!
-You have decided to hold a Local Event to raise awareness and funds to fight Epidermolysis Bullosa (EB) — The Worst Disease You've Never Heard Of.™ This page will take you through some things to consider as you begin your planning.
-There are links to our “Local Event Checklist,” Friends Asking Friends Tutorials, our brochure, and more.
+You have decided to hold a Supporter Led Event to raise awareness and funds to fight Epidermolysis Bullosa (EB) — The Worst Disease You've Never Heard Of.™ This page will take you through some things to consider as you begin your planning.
+There are links to our “Supporter Led Event Checklist,” Friends Asking Friends Tutorials, our brochure, and more.
 Always remember, if you have any questions, or need any help with this process, we are here to help you every step of the way!
 Contact us at events [at] debra [dot] org or 212-868-1573.

 - How to Fundraise

-- Download the full debra of America Local Event Guide
+- Download the full debra of America Supporter Led Event Guide

 - debra of America Event Liability Information